Japan Line: the sweatshirt in Toki material

 An exclusive color

-The material development is exclusive: this color did not exist in the quality of fleece that we wanted, Toki specially made it for us.
+The material development is exclusive: this color did not exist in the quality of fleece that we wanted, Toki made it especially for us.

 You know we love light gray in winter, mainly for its ability to "brighten up" an outfit.

-It was therefore logical to also go with this shade here, so that even if you wear the sweatshirt with gray jeans, it will always be lighter than the latter.
+So it made sense to go for this shade here too, so that even if you wear the sweatshirt with grey jeans, it will still be lighter than the latter.

 It's for its very bright side that we love light gray so much, in addition to being super easy to wear.